Tampa Southern Railroad

 The Tampa Southern Railroad was a subsidiary of the Atlantic Coast Line Railroad (ACL) originally running from Uceta Yard in Tampa south to Palmetto, Bradenton, and Sarasota with a later extension southeast to Fort Ogden in the Peace River valley built shortly after.
-It was one of many rail lines completed during the Florida land boom of the 1920s.
+It was one of many rail lines completed during the 1920s Florida land boom.
 It was later known as the Atlantic Coast Line's Tampa—Southfort Line and Tampa—Sarasota Line on employee timetables.
 Most of the remaining trackage (between Tampa and Bradenton) now serves as CSX Transportation's Palmetto Subdivision.
 Another short portion just east of Sarasota also remains that is now operated by Seminole Gulf Railway.

 Route description

 The Tampa Southern Railroad began just east of Downtown Tampa.
 It branched off the Atlantic Coast Line Railroad's main line just west of Uceta Yard and headed south.
 It ran along Tampa Bay south crossing the Palm River and Alafia River before passing through Gibsonton, Apollo Beach, and Ruskin.
 At Piney Point, it turned south toward the city of Palmetto.
 It then crossed the Manatee River into Bradenton, where a passenger depot was located just south of the river.

 On the south side of Bradenton, the line turned southeast and crossed the Seaboard Air Line Railroad's Sarasota Subdivision before turning back south through Oneco and Matoaka.
 It then entered Sarasota, where a passenger depot was located at Main Street.
 South of the Sarasota depot, the line turned east and ran directly beside the Seaboard Air Line Railroad's Sarasota Subdivision a short distance through Fruitville.

 At its greatest extent, the line continued beyond Fruitville southeast, passing through Utopia before crossing the Myakka River and continuing through Honore and Sidell.
 It crossed the Seaboard Air Line Railroad's Boca Grande Subdivision at Platt.
 The line then crossed Peace River just before merging with the Atlantic Coast Line's Lakeland—Fort Myers Line at Southfort (just south of Fort Ogden).